Change up taco night with Taco Chili! Each bite tastes like a hot and hearty taco in chili form. Serve with lots of toppings then dig in!

 How to Make this Recipe

-If you’re going the crock pot route, brown ground beef with chopped onion then add it to a 6 quart crock pot with chicken broth, canned pinto beans, tomato sauce, canned diced tomatoes and green chilis (Rotel is not verified GF so I use Hatch brand,) sliced black olives, and taco seasoning then cook on low for 4-6 hours.
+• For the Crock Pot: brown ground beef with chopped onion then add it to a 6 quart crock pot with chicken broth, canned pinto beans, tomato sauce, canned diced tomatoes and green chilis, sliced black olives, and taco seasoning then cook on low for 4-6 hours.

-If you’re going the stovetop route, brown the beef and onions in a soup pot then add the remaining ingredients and simmer for 30 minutes with the lid on, stirring occasionally.
+• For the Stove Top: brown the beef and onions in a soup pot then add the remaining ingredients and simmer for 30 minutes with the lid on, stirring occasionally.

 Both methods are super simple – just depends on when you want to eat!